nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endhighlight %}

 {% protip title="Android build errors" %}
-In rare situations, you may get an error on Android that gradle cannot find the `io.branch.sdk.android:library:2.+` dependency.
-If this occurs, go to your `build.gradle` file, find **dependencies**, and add the following inside:
+If you use Crashlytics, or other Twitter Fabric libraries in your app, it's possible that you get a `com.android.dex.DexException`.
+If this occurs, just head to `platforms/android/io.branch.sdk/<yourapp>-build-branch-extras.gradle` file, and change to look like the following:

 {% highlight js %}
-compile "io.branch.sdk.android:library:2.+"
+compile ('io.branch.sdk.android:library:2.+') { exclude module: 'answers-shim' }
 {% endhighlight %}

 {% endprotip %}